vqdang/hover_net/README.md

 [Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper. <br />

 This is the official PyTorch implementation of HoVer-Net.
-For a TensorFlow version of this code, please refer to the [original repository](https://github.com/vqdang/hover_net).
+For the original TensorFlow version of this code, please refer to [this branch](https://github.com/vqdang/hover_net/tree/tensorflow-final).
 The repository can be used for training HoVer-Net and to process image tiles or whole-slide images.
 As part of this repository, we supply model weights trained on the following datasets:

 - [CoNSeP](https://www.sciencedirect.com/science/article/pii/S1361841519301045)
 - [PanNuke](https://arxiv.org/abs/2003.10778)